General Matrix-Vector Multiplication

 • Kernel implementation

-Compared with the basic scenario, in the GEMV scenario, the data format of the template parameter A_TYPE is set to CubeFormat::VECTOR when the Matmul object is created.
+In the GEMV scenario, when a Matmul object is created, the data format of the template parameter A_TYPE is set to CubeFormat::VECTOR.
+This is different from basic scenarios.

 1